F.O.G (FATS, OILS, and GREASE)

-The mechanism in the picture is an ARV.
-The Force Main system has these at all of the high points of the pipeline.
-Valves are designed to release air pockets out of the line, so the pumps and piping will convey the liquids more effectively.
+Air release valves at the high points of the pipeline are designed to release air pockets out of the line.
+This helps pumps and piping move the liquids more effectively.

-- It quits letting air out of the force main, which means the pumps have to work harder and longer to convey the sewage.
+- The valve cannot let air out of the line.
+The pumps have to work harder and longer.

-- It lets water (sewage) bypass into a carbon canister which is only meant to be dry.
+- It lets sewage into a carbon canister which should always be dry.

 Vacuum Release Valve (VRV)

-- Pour grease and cooking oil into a can, store it in the refrigerator and put it in the garbage can on the day of pickup.
+- Collect grease and cooking oil in a can.
+Store it in the refrigerator and put it in the garbage can on the day of pickup.

-- Dry scrape and wipe food dishes, bowls and pans into the garbage can prior to washing, don’t use the garbage disposal.
+- Scrape and wipe dishes, bowls, and pans into the garbage can before.

 - Install a food strainer in kitchen sink drains and empty them into the garbage can.

-- Never pour grease or oil into sinks, floor drains, parking lots or streets.
+- Pour grease or oil down floor drains, parking lots or streets.